 As I have already mentioned, the biggest problem with working as a freelancer is the variable income.
 It tends to be feast or famine, so one week you could be loaded, and the next broke.
 To a certain extent, there might not be much you can do to prevent peaks and troughs in your income, so it is sensible to keep a reserve fund to cover the lean times.

 When you have a family to support, a variable income is not going to work for you.
 Be realistic here.
 Do you have a mortgage to pay, loans to service and kids to feed?
 Can you afford to not have an income for a week if work dries up?
-If the answer is “no”, you need to start looking for a regular job and maybe stick to part-time freelancing for extra income as and when you need it.
+If the answer is “no”, you need to start looking for a regular job and maybe stick to part-time freelancing to generate extra income as and when you need it.

 As a freelancer, you won’t have access to sick pay, holiday pay, employer’s pension contributions, healthcare insurance, a company car, and anything else you would normal receive as part of your salary.
 These little perks are worth a great deal to some people.
 Are you one of them?

 Freelancing means you can work whatever hours you like.
-So if you wake up on a Monday morning and it’s a glorious day, you are free to head to the beach for a few hours.
+So, if you wake up on a Monday morning and it’s a glorious day, you are free to head to the beach for a few hours.
 Or at least that’s how it works in theory.
-In practice you will probably have deadlines to meet, clients sending emails chasing up work, and a shed-load of admin to do.
+In practice, you will probably have deadlines to meet, clients sending emails chasing up work, and a shed-load of admin to do.
 Oh well!

-Actually it isn’t so bad.
+Actually, it isn’t so bad.
 You really are free to manage your own time, which is perfect if you have kids to ferry around or a dog to walk.
 Instead of wasting time in pointless meetings, you can maximise your working day and be a lot more productive.
 In theory.